 In 2008, Roy interned with the US Mission to NATO in Brussels and was responsible for armaments issues.
 In 2007, Roy interned with G.E. in Dubai in the Infrastructure division and worked on renewable energy, environmental regulations, and governmental policy.
 He has expertise collaborating with regulators, policymakers, and private industry in the United Arab Emirates and Belgium.
 He graduated from the College of William and Mary with a degree in International Relations and Business Finance.
 He has been trained in project management, software implementation, and data analysis.

-- Bachelor of Arts in International Relations and Business Finance, the College of William and Mary, summa cum laude
+- Bachelor of Arts, International Relations and Business Finance, College of William and Mary, 2009

 - Bendewald, Muldavin, and Torbert.
 The missing link: Transforming deep retrofits into financial assets: Corporate Real Estate Journal (2014)